Codemos-Inc/.github/profile/README.md

 ## Codemos Themes

-W create the best UI themes for your favorite code editors.
+We create the best UI themes for your favorite code editors.
 Check if we have published a theme for your favorite code editor!

 * [Codemos Modern for VS Code](https://www.example.com)
 * [Codemos Vintage for VS Code](https://www.example.com)